wpswings/woo-gift-cards-lite/readme.md

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro)

-**See what Cast Iron Chef Chop House & Oyster Bar is saying about WooCommerce Gift Card Plugin:**
+**See what Stoffsalon is saying about WooCommerce Gift Card Plugin:**
->My business took a drastic leap in almost every aspect.
-This gift card plugin is very well bundled with so many features.
-I’m highly satisfied with their plugin design and its ease of use.
-Their suggestions on various customizations requests gave a great boost to the way we use gift cards for extending our out-reach to our customers. [**See Gift Card Case Study**](https://wpswings.com/case-studies/cast-iron-chef/?utm_source=wpswings-giftcards-case-study&utm_medium=giftcards-github-page&utm_campaign=giftcards-case-study)
+>Best plugin to offer vouchers that can be redeemed in the online shop and in the real shop. [**See Gift Card Case Study**](https://wpswings.com/case-studies/stoffsalon/?utm_source=wpswings-giftcards-case-study&utm_medium=giftcards-github-page&utm_campaign=giftcards-case-study)

 ### DOCUMENTATION OF PREMIUM VERSION